duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 - **RL approaches** allow the exploration of solutions that could not necessarily be found through classical methods or even imitating existing expert behavior.
 But they are often computationally expensive and data inefficient.
 In Duckietown, no pure RL approach seems to have outbeaten, or even matched the performance of classical methods.

-Therefore, we propose a hybrid approach where the RL agent is fed some representation of the environment instead of the camera image.
+[ADD SOMETHING]

 ### Existing solution {#improving-rl-baseline-final-literature}

-The current RL baseline consists of a Deep Deterministic Policy Gradient agent [](#bib:lillicrap2019continuous).
+The current RL baseline consists of a Deep Deterministic Policy Gradient (DDPG) agent [](#bib:lillicrap2019continuous).
+In Duckietown, the action space is consists of the wheel commands $v$ and $\omega$, and is continuous.
+DDPG is an off-policy algorithm, in which both an approximator to the optimal Q function and an approximator to the optimal action function are learnt.
+It can be thought of as Deep Q-learning [PUT A REFERENCE] for continuous action spaces.

+[ELABORATE?]

+Learn more about DDPG [here](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).

 ### Opportunity {#improving-rl-baseline-final-opportunity}